JoergBitzer/AudioDevOrga/HowToAddConsoleTester.md

         | mySecondTest

+or add a subdirectory tester for your new plugin:
+AudioDev
+    CMakeLists.txt

+    | MyCoolPLugin

+        | tester

+            | myFirstTest
+            | mySecondTest

+If a problem is very specific to a special plugin, keep the tester in this directory.
+If the tested function is more general, you should go for the global tester directory.

 ## Simple test or development function without any JUCE specifics

 1. Create a file with a main function (e.g. miniTestAppMain.cpp )